multani/gcp-changelog/content/alloydb-for-postgresql/index.md

 possible.
 Updating to the latest version can unlock AlloyDB features, apply patches, and let you set deny periods.

 ---
+## 2025-11-18

+### Feature

+You can now use Gemini 3.0 when you call generative AI functions in AlloyDB, such as `AI.GENERATE`.
+For more information, see [Use Gemini 3.0 models](https://docs.cloud.google.com/alloydb/docs/ai/evaluate-semantic-queries-ai-operators#use-gemini-model-3).

+---
 ## 2025-11-13